 See a capoeira presentation

-Finding a capoeira presentation isnât that hard in Salvador.
-But, if you wanna add this experience to your route, you can plan to go to Forte do Santo AntĂŽnio AlĂ©m do Carmo, there they have a project called Capoeira no Forte that it has the objective to promote the Bahianâs culture and art.
+Finding a capoeira presentation isn’t that hard in Salvador.
+But, if you want to add this experience to your route, you can plan to go to Forte do Santo Antônio Além do Carmo, where they have a project called Capoeira no Forte, which aims to promote Bahian culture and art.

 Ticket: Free